ICEperSe/CDFinder/README.md

 # CDFinder
 Custom utility, extended version of standard command line "cd".
-When you enter: "cdf Directory", the program searches for a directory and goes into it.
+When you enter: "cdf Directory", the program searches for the directory and goes into it.
  If there are several results, provides a choice list.
  Also u can use some kind of patterns: